-- Remote means more structure: Remote hiring requires a more organized and structured interviewing process.
+- Remote means more structure: You're more likely to wing aspects of an in-person interview, which makes it very hard to objectively compare candidates' answers.
+Remote hiring requires a more organized and structured interviewing process.
 The more structured your process is, the less bias can creep in.
-You're more likely to wing aspects of an on-location interview which makes it very hard to objectively compare candidates' answers.

-- The advantage of limited body language: With remote interviews your ability to read someone's body language is limited.
-We previously mentioned that this can make it hard to develop a click with candidates, but it also has an advantage.
+- The advantage of limited body language: With remote interviews, your ability to read someone's body language is limited.
+We previously mentioned that this can make it hard to click with candidates, but it also has an advantage.
 Some body language can be misinterpreted as unprofessional.
-This can disadvantage candidates with specific types of neurodiversity that cause them to fidget like ADHD and autism.
+This can disadvantage candidates with specific types of neurodiversity like ADHD and autism which may cause them to fidget.
 Remote interviews can help you to focus more on the content of what candidates are saying and less on how they are sitting and moving.